Jackkamin/AWS-Auditor/README.md

 ## Status

-Working and complete for its current scope (EC2 stopped-instance check, S3 public bucket check, IAM key age and MFA checks).
+Working and complete for its current scope (EC2 stopped-instance check, S3 public ACL and bucket policy checks, IAM key age and MFA checks).
 All checks return structured findings rather than printing directly, which the next set of features build on.
 Possible future additions:

-- [ ] Check S3 bucket policies in addition to ACLs (some public buckets are made public via policy rather than ACL, and policy-based exposure is the more common real-world cause now)
+- [x] Check S3 bucket policies in addition to ACLs (some public buckets are made public via policy rather than ACL, and policy-based exposure is the more common real-world cause now)
 - [ ] Sort/filter output by severity instead of printing in discovery order
 - [ ] Export results to a CSV or HTML report instead of just printing to terminal
 - [ ] Add cost estimation for flagged EC2 instances and their attached storage